Jim-Horn/contentful-environment-backup/README.md

 The following example is run on a schedule (See [crontab guru](https://crontab.guru/#0_18_*_*_1-5) for examples), but can also be triggered by a user at any time.

+See the `/.github/workflows/contentful_...` files for examples of how to use this action.

 ```js
 name: Contentful - weekday backup